kNiday/CS480Niday/README.md

 # CS480Niday

-Contents: Implementation of both rotating (about its own axis) and revolving (about the origin) cube, making use of shader loader to
+Contents: Implementation of both rotating (about its own axis) and revolving (about the origin) cube, making use of shader loader to read shader information from file

 Compilation: from build directory, type "make".